tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-4.md

 ---
-title: §04 Supercharging our Godot 4 Golang MMO with state machines
+title: "§04 Supercharge Your Godot 4 Golang MMO with State Machines"
-description: Harness the power of state machines to create a more robust and maintainable codebase for our scalable MMO project.
+description: "Discover the magic of state machines!
+Streamline your game logic and create a scalable MMO that’s robust and easy to maintain."
 redditurl:
 ---

-[So far](/2024/11/09/godot-golang-mmo-part-3) we've been building our Godot 4 Golang MMO project with a focus on scalability and maintainability.
-Before implementing more complex features, now is a good time to add some more structure to our codebase.
-In this part, we'll implement a basic, yet powerful state machine system on both the client and server sides.
-This will allow us to manage the game's logic in a more organized and maintainable way.
-This will basically be our business logic.
-Without further ado, let's jump right in!
+[So far](/2024/11/09/godot-golang-mmo-part-3) we’ve focused on laying a scalable and maintainable foundation for our Godot 4 Golang MMO.
+Now, it’s time to introduce some structure to our codebase.
+In this part, we’ll implement a simple yet powerful state machine system for both the client and server.

+State machines will help us manage the game’s logic in an organized and efficient way, forming the backbone of our business logic.
+Let’s dive in and set up this essential system!

 ## Building on the client interfacer
 So far we've built a pretty good idea of what a client interfacer should look like, but there are definitely some features missing.
 One of these features is the ability to manage the client's state.
 But what **is** the client's state?
 In the context of our MMO, that could be things like "*is the client current in the game?*", "*is the client currently in a menu?*", "*is the client currently disconnected and trying to reconnect?*", and so on.